Alpine-DAV/ascent/src/docs/sphinx/Utilities.rst

 * ``replay`` : a set of programs that replays simulation data saved by Ascent or exported by VisIt to Ascent.
-* ``gen_spack_env_script.py`` : a python program to create a shell script that load libraries built by uberenv (i.e., spack) into the user environment.
+* ``gen_spack_env_script.py`` : a python program to create a shell script that loads libraries built by uberenv (i.e., spack) into the user environment.

 .. _utils_replay: